AdrianDanlos/Fnexus/README.md

 - <a href="https://github.com/JulenOZegibide">Raúl Pedraza</a>

 ## User guide
-We have created a [user guide](https://github.com/fnexus/Reto2/blob/desarrollo/documentacion/Manual%20de%20usuario%20reto%202%20-%20grupo%202.pdf) to have a better understanding on how the app works :)
+We have created a [user guide](https://github.com/fnexus/Reto2/blob/desarrollo/documentacion/Manual%20de%20usuario%20reto%202%20-%20grupo%202.pdf) to provide a better understanding on how the app works :)